neovim/neovim/README.md

 ### License

-Neovim is licensed under the terms of the Apache 2.0 License.
+Neovim is licensed under the terms of the Apache 2.0 license, except for parts that were contributed under the Vim license.

-Parts of Neovim that originated in Vim remain under the Vim license.
+- Contributions committed before [b17d96][license-commit] by authors who did not sign the Contributor License Agreement (CLA) remain under the Vim license.

+- Contributions committed after [b17d96][license-commit] are licensed under Apache 2.0 unless those contributions were copied from Vim (identified in the commit logs by the `vim-patch` token).

 See LICENSE for details.

     Vim is Charityware.
 You can use and copy it as much as you like, but you are